coleifer/peewee/docs/peewee/models.rst

 will create a UUID field for postgresql (which has a native UUID column type).

 .. note::
-   Peewee provides a :py:class:`UUIDField`, the following code is intended only as an **example**.
+   Peewee provides a :class:`UUIDField`, the following code is intended only as an **example**.

 To add a custom field type you need to first identify what type of column the field data will be stored in.
-If you just want to add python behavior atop, say, a decimal field (for instance to make a currency field) you would just subclass :py:class:`DecimalField`.
+If you just want to add python behavior atop, say, a decimal field (for instance to make a currency field) you would just subclass :class:`DecimalField`.
 On the other hand, if the database offers a custom column type you will need to let peewee know.
-This is controlled by the :py:attr:`Field.field_type` attribute.
+This is controlled by the :attr:`Field.field_type` attribute.

 Let's start by defining our UUID field: